vulsio/goval-dictionary/README.md

 Subcommands for fetch-debian:
         fetch-debian     Fetch Vulnerability dictionary from Debian

+Subcommands for fetch-oracle:
+        fetch-oracle     Fetch Vulnerability dictionary from Oracle

 Subcommands for fetch-redhat:
         fetch-redhat     Fetch Vulnerability dictionary from RedHat

+Subcommands for fetch-suse:
+        fetch-suse       Fetch Vulnerability dictionary from SUSE

 Subcommands for select:
         select           Select from DB